decentraland/old-documentation/_posts/sdk-reference/2018-06-21-entity-interfaces.md

 `<entity>` is the base element of Decentraland, all elements are built by extending the base `entity` object.
 An `<entity>` can contain several components, each component introduces attributes that modify the entity in different ways.
 For example, you can include the `color` component on an entity to set its color, or include the `ignoreCollision` component to change how it reponds to collisions with other entities.

-> Tip: When editing the code via a IDE (like Visual Studio Code), you can see the list of components supported by a type of entity.
+> Tip: When editing the code via a source code editor (like Visual Studio Code or Atom), you can see the list of components supported by a type of entity.
 Typically, this is done by placing the cursor in the entity and pressing *Ctrl + Space bar*.

 An entity can have other entities as children, these inherit the components from the parent.
 If a parent entity is positioned, scaled or rotated, its children are also affected.
 Thanks to this, we can arrange entities into trees.